tapyu/python-lessons/README.md

 └── README.md
 ```

-- The `__init__.py` file in a Python package serves as the initialization code for the package, and it is executed when the package is imported, that is, `import my_project`.
+- The `__init__.py` file in a Python package serves as the initialization code for the package, and it is executed when the package is imported, that is, `import pyproject`.
 The main purpose of this file is to set up the package and expose specific functionalities or symbols to the external world when the package is imported.
 It servers as a the "package's API".
 - `__main__.py` allows you to define a main entry point for your Python package when it is run as a module.
-You can run `python -m my_project` only if you have `my_project/__main__.py`.
+You can run `python -m pyproject` only if you have `pyproject/__main__.py`.
 It provides a way to structure your package for script execution, defining behaviors specific to running the package from the command line.
 The `__init__.py` file is executed first, and then the `__main__.py` file is executed, but the scope of variables in the `__init__.py` file is separate from the scope of variables in the `__main__.py` file.

 ## Package vs. Module